SOCIAL SERVICES INSPECTOR, H22

 Level III Code: H22C Salary Band: L

-This is the specialist level where employees are assigned responsibilities of difficult and complex investigations and audits.
+This is the specialist level where employees are assigned responsibilities of difficult and complex investigations and audits, lead worker or investigator, mentor, or back-up supervisor.
 In addition to the duties performed at Level II, tasks will include, but are not limited to, multiple suspect investigations, audits or reviews.
 Cases and/ or audits assigned to this level employee are multifaceted and may include several levels of investigation, audit and/or review.
 This level employee requires minimal supervision.
 Employees may complete investigations, perform quality control reviews or conduct audits to evaluate the effectiveness of program operations.
 Employees at this level may participate in research and development of computerized investigation/audit programs to aid in the work of the unit or division.

 Knowledge, Skills, and Abilities required at this level include those identified at Level II plus the knowledge of modern criminal and other investigative techniques; of computers and computer software.
 Ability is required to conduct multiple investigations, audits and/or reviews simultaneously; to gather and analyze evidence and information; to organize and present facts in a concise and objective manner; to testify in court; and to conduct interviews and interrogations.

-Education and Experience requirements at this level consist of those identified in Level II plus one additional year of qualifying experience, including two years in quality control, auditing or the investigation of fraudulent activities in connection with Medicaid or social services programs; or an equivalent combination of education and experience.
+Education and Experience requirements at this level consist of those identified in Level II plus one additional year of qualifying experience.

 Level IV Code: H22D Salary Band: M